coryodaniel/k8s/guides/middleware.md

 To implement a piece of middleware, you need to define a function `call/1` that accepts a `K8s.Middleware.Request`.

-The example below will automatically add labels to a `:post` requests.
+The example below will automatically add labels to all `:post` requests.

 ```elixir
 def call(%Request{method: :post, body: body} = req) do